boucadair/CATS-framework/draft-ldbc-cats-framework.md

   : A run-time environment (e.g., a server or a process on a server) that makes a service instance available (i.e., up and running).
 One service can be accessed through multiple instances running at the same or different locations.

 Service demand:
 : The demand for a service identified by a CATS Service ID (CS-ID).
-See {{cats-ids}} for more details.

 Service request:
  : The request for a specific service instance.